sghoseWI/DisclosUR/README.md

 Run `populate_open_corps.py`.
 This may take some time depending on the internet connection.

 ### Using the website
-Users can query our database through the home page in four separate ways: 1) Enter your home address 2) Enter your state 3) Enter your state and legislative district 4) Enter the name of your state legislator.
-After entering location information into the web form in one of those ways and clicking submit, users will see information about the state legislators that represent their location.
-They will also see links, if available, to the public financial disclosure forms filed by their state legislators.
-If available, users will also see relevant information about the corporations compensating those state legislators -- as revealed by the CPI data.
+Users can query our database through the home page in four separate ways:

+1) Enter your home address

+2) Enter your state

+3) Enter your state and legislative district

+4) Enter the name of your state legislator.

+After entering information into the web form and submitting, users will see information about the state legislators relevant to their query.
+They will also see links, if available, to the financial disclosure forms filed by their state legislators.
+If available, users will also see relevant information about the corporations compensating those state legislators.

 A separate feature of the site is the "explore your data" link on the home page.
 When users click this link, they are taken to a page with dynamic data visualizations of the major business industries compensating state legislors -- filterable by state, legislative district, and legislative body.
 The top visualization is a bubble chart in which each bubble represents an industry and the size is a factor of count of industries compensating state legislators (dynamic to the filter).
 The bottom visualization is a color differentiated map of the United States showing the biggest industries by state that are compensating state legislators.
 In each of these visualizations, users can hover over a part of the chart/map and export the underlying filtered data.